Aliases for CASP1 Gene

 GeneCards Summary for CASP1 Gene

 CASP1 (Caspase 1, Apoptosis-Related Cysteine Peptidase) is a Protein Coding gene.
-Diseases associated with CASP1 include shigellosis and paratyphoid fever.
+Diseases associated with CASP1 include shigellosis and cowpox.
 Among its related pathways are PAK Pathway and Apoptotic Pathways in Synovial Fibroblasts.
 GO annotations related to this gene include cysteine-type endopeptidase activity and cysteine-type endopeptidase activator activity involved in apoptotic process.
 An important paralog of this gene is CASP2.

 UniProtKB/Swiss-Prot for CASP1 Gene